Lay's Stax: Stax compared to Pringles

-In the UK, Stax (under the Walkers brand) are packed in all-cardboard cans.
 In China, Stax are packaged in a fashion similar to that of Pringles in America, and the chips themselves are further packaged in plastic containers within the can.

 Rebranding

 Whereas in nations such as China Lay's Stax are branded under the same name they were created and are primarily distributed, in some nations the chips are named differently.

 Since late 2006, Lay's Stax have been available in Brazil under the name "Elma Chips Stax", deriving their name from that of a Brazilian division of the PepsiCo corporation known as Elma Chips.
 However, the yellow lids atop the cans are marked with the Lay's Stax brand name typical in most other regions of the world.